 Basil oil is extracted from the leaf, stem, or flower.
-Extraction occurs through distillation, fermentation, crushing, extraction, hydrolysis, airing, and steam distillation.
-Steam distillation is by far the most common method of extraction [R].
+Extraction occurs through distillation, fermentation, crushing, hydrolysis, airing, and especially steam-distillation .

-Some have said that immediately after consuming basil oil, they felt invigorated.
-They praised the oil for being refreshing and it helped decrease their stress.
+Some users reported feeling invigorated immediately after consuming basil oil.
+They praised the oil for being refreshing and helping decrease their stress.